ETS-ReactNative4/bc-explorer/QUICKSTART.md

 3. Ensure correct connection-profile.
 By default, connection-profile.json.template is used to define min fabric network: orderer.example.com and peer0.org1.example.com with channel foo.
 Ensure network syncs up if you are using a different network.

-4. Run bc-explorer, ensure env CRYPTO_CONFIG and HLBIN1_1 are defined(reference networkup).
+4. Run bc-explorer, ensure env CRYPTO_CONFIG is defined(reference networkup).

     CRYPTO_CONFIG=`<path to crypto-config containing ordererOrganizations and peerOrganizations>`